mayconbordin/storm-applications/README.md

 Use the `local` profile to run the applications in local mode or `cluster` to run in a remote cluster.

-If you are going to use the [storm](bin/storm) script to submit topologies to a cluster, you must also install the python requirements:
+If you are going to use the [storm](bin/storm) (do not confuse with the [`storm`](http://storm.apache.org/documentation/Command-line-client.html) command line client) script to submit topologies to a cluster, you must also install the python requirements:

 ```bash
 $ pip install -r bin/requirements.txt